 - Counted to 100 with a number chart.

 - Building with 100 items.
 I used these station cards from Brooke Brown Teach Outside the Box on TPT.
 The design has since changed since I downloaded them but they are the same.
-She has several ideas to choose from, but we decided to build with solo cups and Legos!
+She has several ideas to choose from, but we decided to build with Solo cups and Legos!

-- Counted 100 snacks with this template.
+- Made Trail Mix with 100 snacks with this template.

 That’s it!